 What is Glaucoma?

-Glaucoma in Chicago is a common eye condition that can permanently destroy vision.
+Glaucoma is a common eye condition that can permanently destroy vision.
 Typically, people with glaucoma do not know it unless it is detected upon routine eye examination.
 Often, vision is permanently lost before a diagnosis is made.
 Glaucoma effects the optic nerve which brings vision from the eye to the brain.
 It damages it by elevating pressure in the eye.
 In rare cases, people with normal or low pressure in the eye develop glaucoma.

 Types of glaucoma